linkeddatacenter/BOTK-core/README.md

 The package is available on [Packagist](https://packagist.org/packages/botk/core).
 You can install it using [Composer](http://getcomposer.org).

-Add following dependance to **composer.json** file in your project root:
+Add following dependence to **composer.json** file in your project root:

 ```
     {